MikeMcMahon/CompSciStudyHour/README.md

 In the above example we could simply traverse the list and determine if the first one is acyclic; however either of the last two examples we would never find the end as it is cyclic (or circular)

-One option would be to create a copy of the list so as to keep track of the list in memory; however this would require as much memory as it has taken to allocate the original list.
+One option is to create a copy of the list so we can keep track of the visited nodes; however, this requires as much memory as it has taken to allocate the original list.

-Thus we come to the tortois and the hare algorithm.
-What if instead we used two pointers to keep track of our current and visited nodes on the list.
-One pointer moving at one rate, and another moving at twice the speed.
-Consider two joggers running on a track, one running twice the speed.
-In only one circuit of the track the slower paced jogger will have been passed by the faster paced jogger.
+Thus we come to the Tortoise and Hare algorithm.
+What if instead we used two pointers to keep track of our progress through the list.
+One pointer moving at a rate of `n` and another point moving at `n+2`.
+This tracking is analogous with two joggers running on a track, one running a fixed paced faster than the other.
+Eventually our faster paced jogger will lap the slower jogger.

-By moving one pointer n elements at a time and another at two n elements at a time we will eventually come to a point in time in which the two pointers are equal OR the the faster of the two pointers will find a NULL node first.
+By moving one pointer `n` elements at a time and another at `n+2` elements at a time we will eventually come to a point in time in which the two pointers are equal OR the the faster of the two pointers will find a NULL node first.

+Thus we can determine whether or not a list is cyclic or acyclic.